next-theme/theme-next-docs/source/docs/third-party-services/comments.md

 Isso – *Ich schrei sonst* – is a lightweight commenting server written in Python and JavaScript.
 It aims to be a drop-in replacement for Disqus.

 1. You need to [install and configure Isso](https://posativ.org/isso/docs/install/) on your server first.
-2. Set the value `isso` in the {% label primary@theme config file %} as the value `data-isso` in Isso script.
+2. Set the value `isso` in the {% label primary@NexT config file %} as the value `data-isso` in Isso script.
 An exemplary script tag is given in the `Integration` section of the [Isso quickstart document](https://posativ.org/isso/docs/quickstart/#integration), you need to modify it according to the URL of your server.

-    ```yml next/_config.yml
+    ```yml NexT config file
     # Isso
     # For more information: https://posativ.org/isso/
     isso: # <data_isso>